chris-tan-binary/user_acquisiton_channel/README.md

 # user_acquisiton_channel
 This repo is to document the process and code for parsing utm labels (medium, source, campaign name) into business related acquisition channel.

-From the recent usage of channel.
+Version 1:
 I think for current stage it is enough to parse __utm_medium, utm_source and convert them into channel, sub-channel, platform, placement__
-And the main channel we would like to know now are __organic, direct, internal referral, affiliate, ppc, referral and others__
+The main channel we would like to know now are __organic, direct, internal referral, affiliate, ppc, referral and others__

 The function itself can act like a documentation and process of how to group those channels.
 In addition, any new requirement can be easily added into the code and change the grouping rule